ugururesin/CarND-PID-Controller/README.md

 ![](img/compile.png)

 **Implementation**
-It's encouraged to be creative, particularly around hyperparameter tuning/optimization.
-However, the base algorithm should follow what's presented in the lessons.

-Here, heuristic approach is used so as to observe the outcome of the different parameters.
+Here, heuristic approach (trial-and-error) is used so as to observe the outcome of the different parameters.

 **Reflection**
 In this study, heuristic approach is used so as to observe the effects of the pid parameters.